Joe Schember: Erie mayoral election, 2017

 Out of nine candidates running in the primary race for mayor, two remained in the run-up to the election: Democrat Joe Schember and Republican John Persinger.
 Republican nominee John Persinger eventually garnering 47% of the popular vote.
-Persinger emphasized eliminating blight with a campaign promise of "1,000 in 1,000 Days" initiative to remove 1,000 blightened properties in his first 1,000 days in office.
+Persinger emphasized eliminating blight with a campaign promise of "1,000 in 1,000 Days" initiative to remove 1,000 blighted properties in his first 1,000 days in office.
 He emphasized the role of broken windows theory, and said that if Erie is to prosper, Erie would need to address blight quickly.

 Mayor of Erie

-Schember has initiated many changes to the mayoral governance of Erie since being elected into office.
+Schember has initiated many changes to the mayoral governance of Erie since being elected to office.
 He wants to upgrade the technology of Erie, redesign the city of Erie's website, and hire a new digital media coordinator to focus on getting the city up to date with social media which under Sinnott's long mayoralty it lagged behind.

 Schember hired Erie's first full-time grant writer, Abby Skinner, to work on helping Erie access grant funding from the local, state and federal level.
 One of Schember's priorities is Erie Refocused, which is part of Erie's Comprehensive Plan to improve the city's economy and society.
-Skinner will focus on writing grants that will help Erie Refocused move forward.